scssyworks/rollup-scripts/README.md

 # Rollup Scripts

-Rollup scripts zero configuration bundler for JavaScript and TypeScript libraries.
+Rollup scripts is a "zero config" bundler for `JavaScript` and `TypeScript` libraries.

 ### What does that mean?